In Him Ministries:

 Hebrews 9:23-28 says, “Thus it was necessary for the copies of the heavenly things to be purified with these rites, but the heavenly things themselves with better sacrifices than these.
 24 For Christ has entered, not into holy places made with hands, which are copies of the true things, but into heaven itself, now to appear in the presence of God on our behalf.
 25 Nor was it to offer himself repeatedly, as the high priest enters the holy places every year with blood not his own, 26 for then he would have had to suffer repeatedly since the foundation of the world.
 But as it is, he has appeared once for all at the end of the ages to put away sin by the sacrifice of himself.
 27 And just as it is appointed for man to die once, and after that comes judgment, 28 so Christ, having been offered once to bear the sins of many, will appear a second time, not to deal with sin but to save those who are eagerly waiting for him.”

-Hebrews 10:7-14 says, “Then I said, ‘Behold, I have come to do your will, O God, as it is written of me in the scroll of the book.
-8 When he said above, “You have neither desired nor taken pleasure in sacrifices and offerings and burnt offerings and sin offerings” (these are offered according to the law), 9 then he added, “Behold, I have come to do your will.”
+And Hebrews 10:7-10 says, “Then I said, ‘Behold, I have come to do your will, O God, as it is written of me in the scroll of the book.
+8 When he said above, “You have neither desired nor taken pleasure in sacrifices and offerings and burnt offerings and sin offerings” (these are offered according to the law), 9 then he added, “Behold, I have come to do your will.
 He does away with the first in order to establish the second.
-10 And by that will we have been sanctified through the offering of the body of Jesus Christ once for all.
-11 And every priest stands daily at his service, offering repeatedly the same sacrifices, which can never take away sins.
-12 But when Christ had offered for all time a single sacrifice for sins, he sat down at the right hand of God, 13 waiting from that time until his enemies should be made a footstool for his feet.
-14 For by a single offering he has perfected for all time those who are being sanctified.”
+10 And by that will we have been sanctified through the offering of the body of Jesus Christ once for all.”

 We are made holy and cleansed from sin and consecrated to God’s service because Christ was able to keep God’s Law holy and then offer up His life as a sacrifice for our sins.
 He alone was worthy!